Henri Temianka: The Paganini Quartet

 Temianka in 1946 joined the Paganini Quartet, founded by the great Belgian cellist Robert Maas.
 The quartet drew its name from the fact that all four of its instruments, made by Antonio Stradivari (1644–1737), had once been owned by the Italian virtuoso violinist and composer Niccolò Paganini (1782–1840).
 The other original members were Gustave Rosseels, second violin, and Robert Courte, viola.
 Subsequent members included Charles Libove, Stefan Krayk and Harris Goldman, violin; Charles Foidart, David Schwartz and Albert Gillis, viola; and Adolphe Frezin and Lucien Laporte, cello.

 The quartet made its world debut at the University of California at Berkeley.
 Critic Alfred Frankenstein wrote in the San Francisco Chronicle on November 11, 1946, "Perhaps never before has one heard a string quartet with so rich, mellow and superbly polished a tone."
 On December 5, 1947, the Los Angeles Examiner reported, "Entrusted with fabulously sensitive string instruments that once were in the personal collection of Paganini, they achieve the incredible - as will be eagerly testified by the packed house..."

 During its 20-year international career, the Paganini Quartet concertized continuously in large cities and small towns throughout the United States, as well as in famous concert halls around the world.
 In 1946-47 they played all the Beethoven string quartets in concert at the Library of Congress.
 At Mills College in 1949, the Paganini and Budapest Quartets presented the world premiere of Darius Milhaud's 14th and 15th string quartets, followed by the two groups' performance of both works simultaneously as an octet.

 In subsequent years they made joint appearances with Arthur Rubinstein, Andrés Segovia, Claudio Arrau and Gary Graffman.
 The quartet recorded eleven of the Beethoven quartets as well as those of Gabriel Fauré, Giuseppe Verdi, Claude Debussy, Maurice Ravel and others.
 They also played the world premieres of works by Mario Castelnuovo-Tedesco and Benjamin Lees.

+The four-person mahogany music stand used by the Paganini Quartet was donated to the Pasadena Conservatory of Music.